Government content needs to communicate in a way that most people understand.

 Content with a good readability level helps users know what to do.
 This includes users with lower comprehension skills.

-Write for Year 5 reading level
+Aim for age 9 reading level

 By 9 years old most children stop reading whole words and start reading by recognising shapes.
 This allows people to read much faster.